- Code EMSC6124

 - Course subject Earth and Marine Science

-- Areas of interest Earth and Marine Sciences, Geography, Earth Physics, Geology
+- Areas of interest Earth and Marine Sciences, Climate, Earth Physics, Geology, Environmental Science

 This course will explore frontier geoscience problems in a holistic manner.
 In this course you will develop skills needed to define and interpret Earth's history, and past and present environmental change.
 You will learn about the application of chemistry to the Earth Sciences.
 Major areas covered include elemental transport by water, the chemical composition of rocks and the use of isotopes as tracers of geological processes.
 This course will test your ability to synthesise course content and demonstrate an understanding of interactions between solid Earth materials and surficial processes.
-This course will prepare Master of Earth Sciences (Advanced) students to undertake geochemical research projects in subsequent courses.
+This course will prepare students in the Master of Science in Earth Sciences or Master of Earth Sciences (Advanced) programs to undertake geochemical research projects in subsequent courses.

 Upon successful completion, students will have the knowledge and skills to: